-Since the letter of recommendation becomes part of the student's education record, which under FERPA the student has a right to view, he/she would be able to view the letter in the future.
+Since the letter of recommendation becomes part of the student's education record, which under FERPA the student has a right to view, the student would be able to view the letter in the future.

 If you don't mind the student's seeing the letter, have the student indicate, "NO. I do NOT waive my right to review a copy of the letter at any time in the future."

-If you do mind, ask the student to waive his/her right to review by indicating, "YES.
+If you do mind, ask the student to waive the right to review by indicating, "YES.
 I waive my right to review."

-A student’s waiving his/her right to review letters of recommendation on our campus does not apply to a receiving institution.
-If the student does not waive his/her right to review letters of recommendation at the receiving institution, the letter may be viewed by the student as part of the education record there.
+A student’s waiving the right to review letters of recommendation on our campus does not apply to a receiving institution.
+If the student does not waive the right to review letters of recommendation at the receiving institution, the letter may be viewed by the student as part of the education record there.

 Processing the Form